splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

    :alt: This image shows a browser test with three steps: go to url, wait 20 seconds, then log in.

-.. _browser-wait-times:
+.. _collect-interactive-metrics:

 Collect interactive metrics
 ---------------------------------
+Interactive metrics are on by default.
+You can turn off interactive metrics in advanced settings to speed up test durations.
+If you turn of interactive metrics then some metrics might be missing from your test.
 These are the type of interactive metrics Splunk Synthetic Monitoring collects:

 * First CPU idle: Time until the page is minimally interactive and responds to user input.
-* Time to interactive: Time from the start of the first request until receiving the first byte of the first non-redirect request. ``3xx`` redirects will increase this time.
+* Time to interactive: Time from the start of the first request until receiving the first byte of the first non-redirect request. ``3xx`` redirects increases this time.
 This metric is available for HTTP Uptime tests, but not Port Uptime tests.
 * Lighthouse score: A weighted aggregation of several Browser test metric values calculated using v6 of the Lighthouse scoring algorithm.
 See :new-page:`https://web.dev/vitals/` in the Google developer documentation to learn more about Lighthouse scoring.

-.. _collect-interactive-metrics:

 Example
 ==================